zmap/zbrowse/README.md

 ## Setup and Usage

-This tool will spawn a headless_shell instance and connect on the port provided in the input.
+This tool will spawn a headless_shell instance of Chromium and uses the [DevTools protocol](https://chromedevtools.github.io/devtools-protocol/ "Chrome DevTools Protocol") to instrument, inspect, debug and profile websites.

 ### Setting up zbrowse